southrivertech/titanapi.pub/sdk/powershell/docs/Get-UsrParamFiltered.md

 Accept wildcard characters: False
 ```

-### -ByGroupName
+### -ByUserName
-Set this to true to lookup the user by group instead of id
+Set this to true to lookup the user by name instead of id

 ```yaml
 Type: System.Management.Automation.SwitchParameter